 Frequently Asked Questions

-Yes, delays to diagnoses, medical treatment or the cancellation of essential medical treatment for serious health conditions and disease can put lives at risk.
-In some serious illnesses, such as cancer, speedier diagnoses and timely treatment is essential to maximise patients’ chances of survival.
+Yes, delays to medical treatment can put lives at risk.
+In some serious illnesses, such as cancer, timely treatment is essential to maximise patients’ chances of survival.
 Any delays to treatment may result in patients’ conditions worsening, making it harder for doctors to provide effective care.
 In some cases, it may lead to life-threatening irreversible complications or a terminal prognosis.

 If you have a question that is not listed above, please visit our FAQs page.
 Alternatively, please call our specialist team on Freephone 0800 884 0777 or contact us online for a free, no-obligation chat.